RamezHamdiSaeed/SkyCast/README.md

 ### MVVM
-Implementation of the Model View ViewModel and Repository Design Patterns for clean SW Archeticture
+Implementation of the Model View ViewModel and Repository Design Patterns for clean SW architecture

 ### RecyclerView